EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/trie-tree/index.en.md

 ---
 date: '2025-09-21'
-draft: true
 title: 'I Built A Trie Tree Data Structure Simulator'
 categories:
 - software architecture
 - databases
 coverImage: "images/trie-trees-data-structure.jpg"
-description: 'I built a visual simulator of a trie tree, you can add, delete words and see how the changes in this data structure are reflected in real time'
+description: 'I built a visual simulator of a Trie Tree Data Structure, you can add, delete words and see how the changes in this data structure are reflected in real time'
 keyword: 'trie tree'
 keywords:
 - 'trie tree'